elchs/LetoDBf/Readme.txt

       2.2 Borland Win32 C++ compiler
       2.3 MS Visual C compiler

- For these both exists a make_b32.bat and a make_vc.bat.
-Look into, maybe adapt paths.
- You will know what to do, are on your own.
-I use them only for sporadic tests.
+ If the above described way to compile with ".hbp" files does not work: for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
+Look into, adapt OS search paths to point to Harbour and your C-compiler executable.
+Further important is to set: "HB_PATH" to point to the base directory of Harbour, e.g. "C:\harbour" You will know what to do, are on your own.
+I use them only for sporadic compile tests.

+ BCC55 and maybe also newer ones have a problem with compiling LZ4 compression library, you will get this case slower ZLib compression.
+This must fit together for client lib and server.
+ It is configured by this "{!bcc}" at top in the ".hbp" files.

       3. Running and stopping server